alhog/DataFrame/README.md

    - Validate the data against predefined constraints, rules, or business logic.
    - Implement checks for data types, value ranges, null values, or other custom validation rules.

-Here we tackle the Data Validation Module, which is responsible for ensuring the quality and integrity of the data before it's used for further analysis or modeling.

-*The Data Validation Module should handle various data validation tasks, such as:*

-1. **Data Type Validation**:
-   - Validate the data types of each column or feature to ensure consistency with expected types.
-   - Check for incorrect data types, mixed types, or type mismatch issues.

-2. **Missing Value Validation**:
-   - Validate the presence or absence of missing values (null, NaN, or other placeholders) in the dataset.
-   - Check if missing values are within acceptable limits or follow specific patterns.

-3. **Value Range Validation**:
-   - Validate if the values in each column or feature fall within predefined acceptable ranges or thresholds.
-   - Check for out-of-range values, outliers, or other anomalies.

-4. **Uniqueness Validation**:
-   - Validate the uniqueness of values or combinations of values in specific columns or features.
-   - Check for duplicate records or non-unique identifiers.

-5. **Cross-Field Validation**:
-   - Validate the relationships or dependencies between different columns or features.
-   - Check for inconsistencies, contradictions, or violations of business rules or domain constraints.

-6. **Data Quality Reporting**:
-   - Generate comprehensive data quality reports summarizing the validation results.
-   - Include metrics such as completeness, accuracy, consistency, and timeliness.

 ### 3. **Data Enrichment Module**:
    - Implement feature engineering techniques (e.g., one-hot encoding, label encoding, feature scaling).
    - Integrate with external data sources for data enrichment (e.g., geospatial data, demographic data).